The PostOffice.co.uk International Money Transfer is a White Label – What does it mean?

-The UK Post Office money transfer services (and also cash-to-cash transfers) are operated licensed payment providers and not the UK Post Office itself.
+The UK Post Office money transfer services (and also cash-to-cash transfers) are operated by licensed payment providers and not the UK Post Office itself.

 Below you can find the statements from their own website.